 Sodium bicarbonate distribution density before (RED) and after (BLUE) blasting.
 CLICK TO ENLARGE.

 Spent abrasive is not the only material collecting in your dust collector.
-Bits of coating, residue and surface material removed from your part funnels down there, too, along with dust from other processes in your shop, clothing fibers, stray hair and other foreign small particles found floating through the air.
-Introduce these contaminants to your blasting process, and risk clogging the blaster’s small nozzle, or worse, damaging your part.
+Bits of coating, residue, and surface material removed from your part funnels down there, too, along with dust from other processes in your shop, clothing fibers, stray hair and other small foreign particles found floating through the air.
+If you introduce these contaminants to your blasting process, you risk clogging your blaster, the nozzle, or worse, damaging your part.

 More Parts in Less Time with Less Abrasive = Better Coffee

 Again, 90% of abrasive from a micro-abrasive blaster hits the target.